ComposableFi/composable/rfcs/0015-pablo-internals-restructure.md

-     needs to be read in certain branches. _However_, if there is an instance where there is a function that contains a significant amount of conditional reads/writes, it's likely that the function in question is doing too much and should be broken down into smaller, more focused functions.
+     needs to be read in certain branches. _However_, if there is an instance where there is a function that contains a significant amount of conditional reads/writes, it's likely that the function in question is doing too much and should be broken down into smaller, more focused pieces.

 2. Pass "hooks" to the functions, that would then be called whenever that value is needed.
 See [this file][hooks-example] for an example.